SpaceChuck/taze-adam/help.md

 ### Where's Taze Adam 2.0?
 - Taze Adam 2.0 has been discontinued.
 If you still want to get it, then [here's a link to my old Wordpress website](https://spacechuckwastaken.wordpress.com/2022/04/26/taze-adam/)
-- I am planning to add the 3D backgrounds in the v2.0 update.
+- 3D backgrounds have been added in the v2.0 update to Taze Adam.

 ### Why is it called "Taze Adam"?
 - Good question.
 [It's because...](https://www.youtube.com/watch?v=dQw4w9WgXcQ)